esamaric-srl/Microsoft-Courses/CWHTM102.md

 ## Introduction

 In the vast landscape of web technologies, **HTML** (Hypertext Markup Language) stands as the cornerstone of web development.
-The CWHTM102 course, "Introduction to HTML Training," offers a comprehensive and engaging entry point into this fundamental language of the web.
+The <a href="https://www.esamatic.it/corsi/introduction-to-html-training-courseware">CWHTM102: Introduction to HTML Training</a> course, offers a comprehensive and engaging entry point into this fundamental language of the web.
 This course is designed to equip beginners and aspiring web developers with the essential knowledge and skills needed to create the structure and content of web pages.

 Whether you're a complete novice in web development, a designer looking to understand the technical side of web creation, or a professional from another field interested in expanding your digital skills, CWHTM102 provides a solid foundation in HTML.
 This course demystifies the basics of web page structure and empowers you to create your own web content from scratch.

 ## Course Overview

-The CWHTM102 Introduction to HTML Training course is a focused and intensive program that covers the core concepts of HTML.
+The <a href="https://www.esamatic.it/corsi/introduction-to-html-training-courseware">CWHTM102</a> Introduction to HTML Training course is a focused and intensive program that covers the core concepts of HTML.
 Here's a quick snapshot of the course details:

 - **Duration**: 14 hours (typically spread over 2 days)
 - **Format**: Instructor-led training